Case Details

 How Did the Court Analyse the Issues?

-On the standard of proof, the court reviewed the existing High Court authorities.
-It referred to VTB Bank (Public Joint Stock Co) v Anan Group (Singapore) Pte Ltd [2018] SGHC 250 for the proposition that, generally, the standard remains “triable issue” even where there is an arbitration agreement.
-It also discussed BDG v BDH [2016] 5 SLR 977 and BWF v BWG [2019] SGHC 81, which suggested a lower threshold in arbitration contexts: a bona fide prima facie case that a dispute exists and that it falls within the arbitration agreement.
-The court observed that the latter issue was apparently subject to conjoined appeals to the Court of Appeal, but it did not treat that as a reason to defer decision.
+On the standard of proof, the court acknowledged the existence of competing High Court authorities.
+In VTB Bank (Public Joint Stock Co) v Anan Group (Singapore) Pte Ltd [2018] SGHC 250, the High Court held that the standard remains “substantial and bona fide dispute” and generally requires the court to be satisfied that there is a “triable issue”.
+By contrast, other decisions—BDG v BDH [2016] 5 SLR 977 and BWF v BWG [2019] SGHC 81—suggested a lower threshold in arbitration-linked contexts: a “bona fide prima facie” case that a dispute exists and falls within the arbitration agreement.

-Tamarind Resources also pointed to provisions in the Bareboat Charter.
-Article 12.4 required disputes over invoice amounts to be raised within 14 days of receipt, failing which invoices would be deemed accepted.
-Article 12.1(d) purported to exclude any right of set-off in respect of payments owed by the defendant to the plaintiff.
-The debtor contended that these provisions did not prevent it from disputing the invoices now or raising a set-off defence, and that the true construction should be decided through arbitration.
+The defendant also relied on contractual provisions in the Bareboat Charter.
+First, Article 12.4 was said to require that if the defendant wished to dispute any amount reflected in an invoice, it had to do so within 14 days of receipt; otherwise, the invoice would be deemed accepted.
+Second, Article 12.1(d) was said to exclude any right of set-off in respect of payments owed by the defendant to the plaintiff.
+The defendant’s position was that, under Singapore law, those provisions did not prevent it from disputing the invoices now or raising a set-off defence, and that the true construction should be determined through arbitration.

 What Was the Outcome?